 So Why 6 Month Termite Inspection

 Ok, so as mentioned earlier this house is down for 6-month inspections because there’s no barrier protecting it.

 It’s down to the termite technician as to how long it should be between inspections.
 This will depend on various points such as the environment the house is situated in.
-Whether or not there is some sort of active soil or baiting termite system in place.
+Whether or not there is some sort of active soil or baiting system in place.

 It’s very lucky for this customer that we recommended the 6-month termite inspection.
 Later in the inspection, we found new termite workings in the sub-floor.

 The termites were in some stored timbers in the sub-floor area.
 Storing anything in the sub-floor is a bad idea especially wood.

-Now if this house was only having 12-month inspections the termites would have easily found their way into the house in that time frame.
+Now if this house was only having 12-month checks the termites would have easily found their way into the house in that time frame.
 If termites are left undetected for a period of 12 months they can potentially do a lot of damage.
-The damage caused over a 12 month period would cost a homeowner a small fortune.
+The damage caused over a 12 month period will cost a homeowner a small fortune.

 By having this particular house checked on a 6-month basis has saved this homeowner from expensive termite damage.
-The only way we could recommend going to a 12-month inspection would be to install a full termite management system around the house.
+The only way we could recommend going to a 12-month inspection would be if we installed a full termite management system around the house.

 As mentioned earlier if a termite barrier is not installed we must recommend a six-month termite inspection to be carried out.

 I did this video and wrote this short blog to hopefully help other homeowners understand the importance of an inspection.